matteoferla/Fragmenstein/documentation/mrmsd.md

 # Combined RMSD

-This submodule calculate a multiple RMSD variant which does not align and bases which atoms to use on a given pairing, by default this which atoms were donors in Fragmenstein.
+This submodule calculate a multiple RMSD variant which does not superpose/'align' and bases which atoms to use on a given pairing, by default this which atoms were donors in Fragmenstein.

 It requires RDKit but not pyrosetta and can be used independently of Fragmenstein core functionality.